The ritual that can help you to enhance the effectiveness and focus in your online meetings!

 You can use permutations to question 1 by adding focus areas like: “body and mind”, “heart and mind”, or even ”body and soul”.
 That depends on the context and the quality of relationship you have with the people participating.

-The first question encourages people to express how they feel when they arrive in a meeting and makes you aware of their state of mind which can help you and others very much to understand their reactions to subjects as they come up in the meeting.
+- The first question encourages people to express how they feel, how they arrive in your online meeting.
+So you are prepared about their state of mind which can help you and others very much to understand their reactions to certain subjects discussed.
+Especially in the current crisis this step is highly relevant to give people the space to share some of their feelings and to build or strengthen the sense of community!

-In a round of 10 people (fewer in a virtual setting) this should not take more than five minutes.
+In a round of 10 people this should not take more than five minutes.
 So some pace is required but still with enough time for people to respond well to the three questions.
+Yet the specific circumstances of the crisis may ask for more space/time for the check-in for people to ‘arrive’ mentally in the meeting.

 In our experience this little ritual helps very much to create more engagement and focus in a meeting, especially in a virtual meeting.
 The time invested pays back easily!